sailormoonvicky/sailormoonvicky/README.md

 <div>
   <h2>At a glance:</h2>
-  - 🔭 I’m currently working on Brainheart as software developer intern.
+  - 🔭 I’m currently working by <a href='https://brainheart.app/'>Brainheart</a> as software developer intern.
   <br>
   - 🌱 I’m currently learning Software Foundation at <a href='https://www.foundersandcoders.com/'>Founders and Coders</a>.
   <br>